Reena-Koudi/Emscripten-examples/README.md

  a.out.wasm -> WebAssembly file containing the compiled code a.out.js   -> JavaScript file containing the runtime support to load and execute it

+ ###### NOTE: WebAssembly (abbreviated Wasm) is a binary instruction format for a stack-based virtual machine.
+Wasm is designed as a  portable target for compilation of high-level languages like C/C++/Rust, enabling deployment on the web for client and server applications.

  You can run them using node.js:
  $ node a.out.js